Large Language Models (LLMs)

 Thrivent Financial

-Why are large language models (LLMs) suddenly becoming popular?
+Why are LLMs suddenly becoming popular?

 There are many recent technological advancements that have propelled LLMs into the spotlight:

-- LLMs utilize many advancements in ML techniques.
-The most notable is the transformer architecture which is the underlying architecture for most LLM models.
+- Advancement of machine learning technologies: LLMs utilize many advancements in ML techniques.
+The most notable is the transformer architecture, which is the underlying architecture for most LLM models.

-- The availability of large data sets and the ability to process them have improved model performance dramatically.
-For example, GPT-3 was trained on big data (about 500 billion tokens) that included high-quality subsets such as the WebText2 data set (17 million documents), which contains publicly crawled web pages with an emphasis on quality.
+- Quantity and quality of training data: The availability of large datasets and the ability to process them have dramatically improved model performance.
+For example, GPT-3 was trained on big data (about 500 billion tokens) that included high-quality subsets such as the WebText2 dataset (17 million documents), which contains publicly crawled web pages with an emphasis on quality.

 How do I customize an LLM with my organization’s data?